C2C CTF Writeups

 NS3

-Challenge Overview
+The Challenge

 - Category: Pwn

-- Goal: achieve Remote Code Execution (RCE) on the custom HTTP server.
+- Goal: Achieve Remote Code Execution (RCE) on the custom HTTP server.

 - Path Traversal: The

-/proc/self/mem(its own memory), bypassing standard W^X (Write XOR Execute) protections.
+/proc/self/mem(its own memory), bypassing standard W^X protections.

 - ASLR Bypass: Send a GET request for